 At the same time, State Farm’s website is sufficient, but it didn’t wow us.
 The site includes an online quote tool, plus an FAQ section and a learning center with useful articles and advice.
 You can find out more about its endorsements and discount options at the site, too.
 We appreciated that these could easily and clearly be adjusted during the online quote process, but neither category stood out to us, especially upon noting how high the insurer’s premiums are throughout the state.

 Based in — you guessed it, Concord, New Hampshire — Concord Group only offers coverage in New England, providing the insurer with a wealth of local knowledge and experience.
 In addition, Concord’s premiums were consistently among the lowest when comparing premiums across the state.

 But there are some tradeoffs: Concord’s website paled in comparison to those of the state’s other top insurers.
-There was no online quote tool and limited information on policies, discounts and endorsements.
-Furthermore, without ratings from Consumer Reports, J.D.
-Power, and other reputable ratings leaders, it is difficult to determine customers’ satisfaction or how Concord handles claims.
+There was no online quote tool and limited information on policies, discounts, and endorsements.
+Furthermore, the group is too small to be rated by Consumer Reports, J.D.
+Power, and other reputable rating leaders, so it is difficult to determine customers’ satisfaction or how Concord handles claims.
 That said, if you prefer the personal attention a smaller insurer often provides, Concord is worth considering.